 Screen resolutions are only going to get better.
 We won’t be going backwards.
 As we look towards the future, companies will need to ensure their website is ready for these high resolution displays.
 Elements like product photos become a priority for needing an overhaul.

-Mobile commerce is another trend that is here to stay. eMarketer estimates that in the year 2014, one fifth of all eCommerce sales will take place on a mobile device.
+Mobile commerce is another trend that is here to stay. eMarketer estimates that in the year 2021, mobile sales will account for 54% of all eCommerce sales.

 By now all stores should be optimized for mobile.
 A visitor should easily be able to view images and make purchases via their phone or tablet.
 There should be no pinch and zoom required, all images and buttons should have even proportions, and users should be able to find products quickly with their prices clearly labeled.